ABOUT THE CORK BUSINESS LEAGUE

 The Cork Business League is an adult male junior soccer league which currently operates in the Autumn – Spring football season.
-Founded in 1952, still affectionately referred to as the ‘shipping league’, has provided junior football for teams representing their places of work for over half a century and this year it is celebrating its 65th anniversary of its affiliation to the Munster Football Association as a fully-fledged Junior League.
+Founded in 1952, still affectionately referred to as the ‘shipping league’, has provided junior football for teams representing their places of work for over half a century.

 The foundations of the present League were laid way back in the late 40’s when a number of companies engaged in trading through the Port of Cork (hence the use of shipping in the title) organised a knock-out competition to run between February and April.
 Like the present day Inter-House league, they were allowed dual registration by the MFA.